Have you heard the famous story about the woman who cuts the ends off her pot roast before putting it in the over? If you haven’t already, here it is:

 Part of what I do as Klutter Koach is to see solutions to household storage problems.
 Just like in the pot roast analogy, I see people putting things in places they don’t know why they do.
 I ask the question “Why is it done this way?” and then help the client find a solution to their problem.

 Your homework: Think about storage problems you have in you home.
 Try and solutionize what would make the problem better.
 Pinterest is a great resource for ideas if your creative juices aren’t flowing.
+Have a peruse of The Klutter Koach’s Pinterest boards.
 Make a change.
 If all else fails, call The Klutter Koach 🙂

 Happy organizing and thanks for reading.